All Results

 The Senior Citizens Club of New Paltz and Gardiner is a group of seniors from the local communities that come together on the second Wednesday of the month at the community center to socialize, be entertained or be informed on many different subjects.
 We have an annual picnic in June at the Field of Dreams and a Holiday celebration in December.
 We have two bus trips a year for lunch and some form of entertainment.
 We also meet on the fourth Wednesday of the month for lunch or breakfast at various local restaurants.

 As always, new Members are welcome to join our highly active club.
 As you can see from prior newsletters, we socialize, get entertained and go on trips.
-In fact, a trip to Lake George, including a boat ride and lunch is scheduled tentatively for May 21st.
-So, why not join up?

 Second Wednesday of every month from 2:00 to 4:00pm.
 (Community Center)